xavierjialei/xi-portfolio/part-ii.md

 - Which part do you find most inspiring?
 - Can you understand the meaning of each data visualization quickly and easily?
 - Is there anything you think is missing?
-- Are you motived by the story to learn some endangered languages?
+- Are you motivated by the story to learn some endangered languages?
 - What else do you think could be adjusted or improved?

 ### Interviews